Energy-Efficient Communication in the Presence of Synchronization Errors: Introduction

 \subsection{Related Work}

-It is well known that the capacity per unit energy of a Gaussian channel with noise variance $\eta^2$ is $1/(2\eta^2 \ln 2)$, and that this can be achieved with appropriately designed pulse-position modulation~\cite{golay49}.
+It is well known that the capacity per unit energy of a Gaussian channel with noise variance $\eta^2$ is $1/(2\eta^2 \ln 2)$ and that this can be achieved with appropriately designed pulse-position modulation~\cite{golay49}.
 For a general discrete memoryless channel (DMC), \cite{gallager88} has analyzed the reliability function of the rate per unit cost.
 Subsequently, \cite{verdu90} has obtained a succinct single-letter characterization for the capacity per unit cost of a DMC with a general cost function.
 These results, however, strongly depend on the channel being memoryless.
 As discussed next, synchronization errors introduce memory in the channel, and thus the aforementioned results do not apply.

-The insertion/{\allowbreak}deletion/{\allowbreak}substitution channel was introduced by Dobrushin in 1967~\cite{dobrushin67}.
+The duplication/{\allowbreak}deletion/{\allowbreak}substitution channel was introduced as a model for a channel with synchronization errors by Dobrushin in 1967~\cite{dobrushin67}.
 Despite significant research effort since then, the capacity of this channel is still not known~\cite{diggavi06,mitzenmacher06,diggavi07,drinea07,kirsch10,fertonani10, kanoria10,kalai10}.
 Indeed, even for one of the simplest versions of this problem, the noiseless binary deletion channel, only loose bounds on the capacity are known.
-For example, the recent paper~\cite{mitzenmacher06} provides an approximation of the capacity of the binary deletion channel to within a factor $9$.
-The main difficulty in analyzing these channels is due to the channel memory introduced by the insertions and deletions, which prevents direct application of standard information-theoretic tools.
+For example, the recent paper~\cite{mitzenmacher06} provides an approximation of the capacity of the binary deletion channel to within a factor $9$ { in general}. { Tighter bounds have been obtained for some specific regimes of the deletion probability: For instance, in \cite{kanoria10} \cite{kalai10}, upper and lower bounds are provided and vanishing gap is shown in the asymptotically small deletion-probability regime; while improved upper bounds based on a numerical approach are obtained in \cite{fertonani10}.} The main difficulty in analyzing these channels arises from to the channel memory introduced by the duplications and deletions, which prevents a direct application of the standard information-theoretic tools.

 It is worth emphasizing that the synchronization errors considered here are those at the symbol level.
 There are other types of synchronization issues.
-One such issue is frame synchronization, where errors arise due to incorrect identification of the location of the ``sync word'' in the frame~\cite{massey72}.
-Energy-efficient communication in the presence of such frame asynchronism has been investigated in~\cite{chandar10}.
+One such issue is frame synchronization, where errors are caused by the incorrect identification of the location of the ``sync word'' in the frame~\cite{massey72}. { Thus, frame synchronization deals with synchronization errors at the level of the block size as compared to symbol-level synchronization considered here.} Energy-efficient communication in the presence of such frame asynchronism has been investigated in~\cite{chandar13}.